harshabhatta/expense_tracker/README.md

 ### Introduction

-This complex Expense Budget Tracker is built using reactJS using concepts like State Management in React, Context API, Local Storage, Material UI, and how to create a scalable React folder structure.
-But most importantly, I've added voice capabilities to this application using Speechly.
+This complex Expense Budget Tracker is built using reactJS with concepts like

+1. State Management using ReactHooks like useReducer, useState
+1. Context API for global State management
+1. Custom hooks

+It uses Material UI Framework for styling and Local Storage.
+Most importantly, I've added voice capabilities to this application using Speechly for STT conversion.

 #### Deployment